The Cayman Islands’ new governor Duncan Taylor has said he hopes to rebuild the strained relationship between the local government and the UK.

 Mr. Bush told the governor he looked forward to the day when Britain’s Labour Party would no longer be in power.

-The premier also highlighted the growing problem of crime in Cayman, a subject the new governor said he would address.
-He was scheduled to have a briefing with the Police Commissioner David Baines after the swearing-in ceremony.
+The premier also highlighted the growing problem of crime in Cayman, a subject the new governor said he would make a priority.
+Mr. Taylor said he planned to work closely with Police Commissioner David Baines.

 Mr. Taylor touched on the importance of good governance, but said he did not intend to ‘micro-manage’.